-Kendall-Jackson should need no introduction.
-Topping wine sales charts since the ’80s, the winery’s popular California Chardonnay has been joined by everything from Pinot Noir to Muscat Canelli, while their Sonoma County-grown Jackson Estate Cabernet Sauvignon from has won praise from the critics.
+Kendall-Jackson Wine Estate & Gardens should need no introduction.
+Topping wine sales charts since the 80s, the winery’s popular California Chardonnay has been joined by everything from Pinot Noir to Muscat Canelli, while their Sonoma County-grown Jackson Estate Cabernet Sauvignon has won praise from the critics.

-If you found yourself, in your international travels, on a desert island, do you have a desert island wine?
+If you found yourself, on a desert island, do you have a desert island wine?

 Desert island wine would be Vintner’s Reserve Chardonnay.
 I’d drink that all day, all night.
 Not sure how I’d keep it cool, but …

-Oh, assuming a solar-powered refrigeration unit washed up on shore, as well.
+Oh, that's assuming a solar-powered refrigeration unit washed up on shore, as well.

 Is there a favorite wine that you make here at KJ?

 On the red side, my favorite would be our Cabernet called Trace Ridge, and that’s from Knights Valley.
 The grapes come from the slopes of Mount St. Helena there, with spectacular views.
 A very pristine spot, very magical.

 In your day-to-day business of making wine, do you use the word “terroir”?

 Oh, we use terroir all the time.
 I have a firm belief that “wine is made in the vineyard.”
 It starts with the dirt, and then on top of the dirt, it all starts with the site, which encompasses the dirt, the weather pattern, your location, your climate, be it cool or warm, the elevation of the vineyard, the aspect of the vineyard, the percent slope of the vineyard, all of that is terroir.
 Terroir is huge.

 Does it take a lot of Sonoma County microbrews to make great wine?